 - Benefits and costs of PayPal invoicing

 - 8-step process to create PayPal invoice templates

 We'll also talk about some useful PayPal account invoicing features like templates, Address Book, and Recurring Series.

 An Overview of PayPal Invoices and How They Work

-PayPal is an online payment service provider that allows individuals and businesses to create and send invoices and send and receive payment.
+PayPal is an online payment service provider that allows individuals and businesses to create and send invoices and send and receive payments.
 PayPal offers a secure platform where a user's linked bank account and credit or debit card can be used to perform transactions to get paid faster.

 PayPal has an invoicing feature.
 It has customizable templates you can use to make invoices quickly and send them to your clients.
 You can also save invoice templates and reuse them every time you need to send an invoice.

 When you make an invoice, PayPal gives you a shareable invoice link.
 Your clients can click on the link and make the payment.
 PayPal allows you to create and send an invoice from the PayPal website or PayPal Business app.

 You can integrate PayPal with an order management system and custom billing apps to send an invoice directly to avoid unpaid bills.